Do You Need a Box Spring?

 Frequently Asked Questions About Box Springs

-Does Purple mattress come with a box spring?
+Does the Purple mattress come with a box spring?

 Purple mattresses do not come with box springs.
 We recommend pairing your Purple mattress with a Purple bed frame to assure you get the most out of the life of your mattress.
 Use of a box spring may damage your Purple mattress and void the warranty.